-- Pay the balance of the Summons in full including the costs: You can make payments by credit or debit card using our automated telephone payment system: available 24 hours, 7 days each week by calling 020 8424 1220 or Pay online
+- Pay the balance of the summons in full including the costs.
+You can make payments by credit or debit card using our automated telephone payment system.
+It's available 24 hours, 7 days a week Tel: 020 8424 1220 or Pay online

-If you are unable to pay in accordance with the options above, the Council may be able to accept an alternative payment arrangement.
+If you can't pay according to the options above, the Council may be able to accept an alternative payment arrangement.
 You will need to request this using the link below.
 If no arrangement is agreed then further recovery action may be taken.

 What to do if you have paid the correct amount on the correct date

-If you have paid the correct amount as stated on your bill and on the correct date, you will need to check if the payment has cleared.
+If you have paid the correct amount as stated on your bill, on the correct date, you will need to check that the payment has cleared.

 You can do so by checking your bank statement.
-If the payment has cleared, but the council has not received it, you will need to provide proof of your payment so that we can update your account.
+If the payment has cleared, but the council has not received it, you will need to provide proof of your payment.
+This will enable us to update your account.

 You can provide the following proofs of payment: